Your Kid Only Wants to Eat Pasta? Here’s Why It’s Actually OK

 Use these tricks to make the most of your kid’s pasta addiction:

 - Go whole grain.
 Beginning with that first spoonful (or, ahem, fistful) of pasta, make sure you’re buying the highest quality carbs.
 “Whole-grain versions have the most fiber, protein, vitamins, and minerals,” McMordie says.
 When shopping for whole-grain pasta, look for the words “whole grain” on the label.
 Multi-grain and 100 percent wheat are usually are not whole-grain foods.
 “If your child is gluten intolerant, you can find chickpea, lentil, or brown-rice versions of pasta available,” McMordie says.
+Here’s a healthy spaghetti recipe you can try.

 - Sneak veggies into the sauce.
 They might like butter and salt—and that’s all, Mom—but try your best to smuggle in some veggies.
 “Sauces are a great way to include more nutritious vegetables in your child’s meal,” says McMordie.
 “Either make the sauce yourself with tomatoes and any other vegetables you like, or look for versions that don’t have any added sugar and are lower in sodium.
 Adding some fat from a touch of olive oil or cheese will help your child absorb more of the nutrients from the vegetables too.”
 You can also try swapping some of the noodles for a veggie alternative, such as spaghetti squash or zucchini noodles.